Aelroe/FinalProject_Mushroom/README.md

 ## Mushroom Classification Project

 This project focuses on classifying mushrooms as either edible or poisonous using the Mushroom Classification Dataset from [Kaggle](https://www.kaggle.com/datasets/uciml/mushroom-classification).
-By leveraging machine learning techniques, the goal was to create a model that accurately predicts mushroom edibility based on their features.
+Using machine learning, the goal was to develop an accurate model to classify mushrooms based on their features.

 ## Overview

-The dataset contains 8,124 rows and 22 categorical features that describe various physical attributes of mushrooms, such as cap shape, color, and odor.
-The target column (`class`) indicates whether a mushroom is edible (`e`) or poisonous (`p`).
+The dataset contains 8,124 rows and 22 categorical features describing mushrooms, such as cap shape, color, and odor.
+The target column (`class`) specifies whether a mushroom is edible (`e`) or poisonous (`p`).

-This project followed a systematic approach:
-1. Explored the dataset to identify potential issues.
-2. Cleaned the data to handle missing values and irrelevant features.
-3. Visualized feature distributions to understand relationships and identify predictive features.
-4. One-hot encoded categorical features to prepare the data for machine learning.
-5. Trained and compared multiple models to find the best-performing classifier, selecting Random Forest for its perfect performance.
+To achieve 100% classification accuracy, Random Forest was selected as the final model after comparing it with Logistic Regression, K-Nearest Neighbors, and Support Vector Machines.
+This result was achieved by combining detailed data exploration, preprocessing, feature visualization, and model evaluation.

 ## Summary of Work

 ### Data Exploration

-During the initial exploration, the following key insights emerged:
+Key insights from exploration:
-- The `veil-type` column had only one unique value across all samples and was dropped.
+- The `veil-type` column had only one unique value and was removed.
 - The `stalk-root` column contained missing values (`?`), which were replaced with "unknown."

-Visualization of the target class distribution revealed a near-equal split between edible (`e`) and poisonous (`p`) mushrooms:
+The class distribution was nearly balanced:

 ![](visualizations/class_distribution.png)

 ### Data Cleaning and Preprocessing

-The dataset was cleaned and transformed to ensure it was ready for modeling:
+Data preparation steps:
-- One-hot encoding was applied to all categorical features except the target column.
+- One-hot encoding was applied to all categorical features except the target.
 - The target column (`class`) was encoded as `0` (edible) and `1` (poisonous).

 ### Data Visualization

-Visualizations were critical in identifying features with strong predictive power.
-For instance:
+Visualizations helped identify predictive features:
-- **Odor Feature:** Clear distinctions were observed in the distribution of odor between edible and poisonous mushrooms.
+- **Odor Feature:** A strong distinction between edible and poisonous mushrooms was observed.

 ![](visualizations/odor_histogram.png)

-- **Cap Shape Feature:** The cap shape distribution also showed variability across classes, aiding feature selection.
+- **Cap Shape Feature:** Differences in distributions provided insights for feature importance.

 ![](visualizations/cap_shape_histogram.png)

-These visualizations guided model selection and helped ensure the data was properly understood before training.

 ### Problem Formulation

-The classification task was defined as:
+The task was framed as a binary classification problem:
 - **Input:** Preprocessed features after one-hot encoding.
 - **Output:** Binary classification (`0` for edible, `1` for poisonous).

-The models tested included:
+Models tested:
 - Logistic Regression
 - Random Forest
 - K-Nearest Neighbors
 - Support Vector Machines

-Metrics such as accuracy, precision, recall, and F1-score were used to evaluate model performance.

 ### Model Training and Comparison

 Each model was trained on a 70% training set and evaluated on a 15% validation set.
-The results are summarized below:
+Results:

 | Model                  | Validation Accuracy | Test Accuracy | Notes                                   |
 |------------------------|---------------------|---------------|-----------------------------------------|